 FX markup is the difference between the mid-market exchange rate and the rate banks offer you for cross-currency payouts.
 This spread represents pure profit for financial institutions, ranging from 2% at major banks to 5% at regional institutions.
 The mechanics work simply, but the cost is significant.

-The mid-market rate represents the real-time wholesale rate between currencies, which is visible on Google or Bloomberg.
-Banks pay each other using this rate when trading currencies.
+The mid-market rate is the real-time wholesale rate between currencies, available on Google or Bloomberg.
+Banks use this rate when trading currencies.
 However, the bank rate offered to business customers commonly includes a substantial markup.
 The spread between these two numbers represents your cost and their profit.

 Consider today’s USD/EUR interbank rate of 0.9200.
 Your bank’s rate for EUR payouts might be 0.8924.
 That 3% difference is your forex markup cost.
 On a US$50,000 supplier payment, that 3% forex markup costs you US$1,500, money that never appears on any fee schedule.